xiaolai/regular-investing-in-box/docs/en/README.md

 > 11,040 ÷ (365 x 24) = 1.26

 You see?
 I've been so hard on myself, and all for what?
 All for merely *14%* more time than other people who work very hard but still take holidays.
 And what about the decision I made 10 years ago to cut my own hair?
-How much time die I save with that?
+How much time did I save with that?
 If you cut your hair once a month, and it takes 1.5 hours, then that's 18 course per year.
 Over ten years, that 180 hours.
 You see?
 I took such good care of my time and was so hard on myself, but I only saved 7.5 days that I could sell!
 All that effort, and I only end up with *0.228%* more time than everybody else!

 [Frank H. Knight](https://www.nytimes.com/2019/10/17/sports/basketball/nba-china-adam-silver.html), one of the most influential economists of the 20th century, has a famous point of view: